Find Affordable College Courses

 Glen Ellyn, IL

-College of DuPage landed the #10 spot in the 2023 rankings for the most popular associate degree allied health and medical assisting services programs.
-COD is a very large public school located in the large suburb of Glen Ellyn.
+College of DuPage did quite well in this year’s ranking of the most popular places for allied health and medical assisting services students to get a associate degree.
+It came in at #10 on the list.
+COD is a fairly large public school located in the suburb of Glen Ellyn.

 Women make up 75% of the medical assisting majors at the school.